ZPiya/ErrorHandling/README.md

 ErrorHandling Solidity Smart Contract

 #### **Description**
-`ErrorHandling` is a Solidity smart contract designed to demonstrate various error handling mechanisms available in Solidity, including `require`, `revert`, and `assert`.
-This contract includes functions to validate numeric values, string lengths, and sums of numbers, providing practical examples of how to use these error handling statements effectively.
+`ErrorHandling` is a Solidity smart contract that demonstrates different error handling mechanisms in Solidity, including `require`, `revert`, and `assert`.
+The contract includes functions to validate numbers, addresses, and differences between numbers, providing practical examples of how each error handling mechanism operates.

 ---